stealth-lab/stealth-grid-cli/README.md

 - **Data Download**: Download detailed data for a selected series as a ZIP file to a user-specified directory.
 - **Interactive UI**: Navigate through the application using keyboard controls for an interactive experience.

-## Installation

-Download the MSI installer from the [releases](https://github.com/simplesmentemat/stealth-grid-cli/releases) page and run it to install the Stealth Grid CLI on your system.

 ## Usage

-Once installed, you can start the Stealth Grid CLI by opening your terminal and running the following command:
+Start the CLI by opening your terminal and running:

 ```sh
 stealth